aviflax/fc4/docs/docs/manual/scheme.md

+---
+# Cool URLs don’t change: https://www.w3.org/Provider/Style/URI.html
+redirect_from:
+  - /methodology/scheme
+  - /methodology/scheme.html
+---
-# 1. The Scheme « The FC4 Methodology
+# 1. The Scheme « FC4 User Manual

 Before we can start creating diagrams, we need a scheme that guides _what_ we diagram, and _how_ — e.g. what _set_ of diagrams do we need, how do they fit together, and what should be included in